 Salt Lake City, Utah-US, Nov.
 11-19, 2016

-STEM-Trek is working with a multinational group of high performance computing (HPC) trainers and facilitators to plan an SC16 co-located training exercise for campus champions who support education and research applications for HPC in rural, resource-constrained regions of the U.S. and sub-Saharan Africa.
-Travel support and SC registration is included for those who are selected to participate.
+STEM-Trek Director Elizabeth Leake coordinated a multinational team of high performance computing (HPC) trainers and facilitators to plan an SC16 co-located training exercise for campus technology facilitators who support education and research applications for HPC in rural, resource-constrained regions of the U.S. and sub-Saharan Africa.

 “On Common Ground” Organizing Committee: